angrymouse/hns-bridge-guide/hnsd.md

 ;; MSG SIZE  rcvd: 53
 ```

 Then my congratulations!
-You installed hnsd light node!
+You installed hnsd lite node!
 Now move to [Installing HNS-bridge](/hns-bridge.md) if ou want to install it!
 If not, then you did something wrong, try asking people on [this discord server](https://discord.gg/zRFXXuNJRZ)